cedalio/ToDo-user-owned-data/README.md

 ## Getting Started

 1. Run `npm install` at the root directory
-2. Create a `.env.development` with the smart contract address for this deployment from the sterp 3.
+2. Create a `.env.development` with this variables.
 ```
 REACT_APP_WC_PROJECT_ID=WALLET-CONNECT-ID
 GENERATE_SOURCEMAP=false